Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of megabytes per second) that can be transferred past the external memory interface within a second.
-It's worked out by multiplying the card's interface width by the speed of its memory.
-If it uses DDR type memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transferred across the external memory interface in a second.
+It's worked out by multiplying the bus width by the speed of its memory.
+If it uses DDR memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
 The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card can possibly record to its local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices